This is the default message for the success message

 Á la Mère de Famille:

-Started in 1760 by Pierre Jean Bernard, à la Mère du Famille is one of Paris’s oldest shops.
-It received praise from the famous Grimod de la Reynière, who was one of the first food critics, starting an Almanac of Gourmands in 1810.
+Created in 1760 by Pierre Jean Bernard, à la Mère du Famille is one of Paris’s oldest shops.
+It was praised by the famous Grimod de la Reynière, who was one of the first food critics, starting his Almanac of Gourmands in 1810.

-This solidified the reputation of the company, which was passed down through generations of family members as it grew internationally.
+This strenghtened the reputation of the company, inherited from generation to generation.
 It remains a family business today, with contemporary additions such as an e-boutique and cooking classes. www.lameredefamille.com

 - 82, Rue Montorgueil, 75002